VoHieu2402/PGPortfolio_VNStocks/README.md

 ## Usage Guideline

 To begin, ensure the installation of the necessary packages outlined in the <i>requirements.txt</i> file.
 The focal point of my repository revolves around the training and testing processes.
 The training process is executed through the <i>train.py</i> file.
 If required, you have the flexibility to modify hyperparameters for the agent and training process; however, it is imperative to have a clear understanding of each parameter.
 No validation function is implemented to assess the suitability of hyperparameters, so errors may arise if the provided parameters are inappropriate.
 Subsequent to the training phase, the trained agent is saved as a pickle file.
 The <i>test.py</i> file is designed to load this pickle file for testing purposes, accompanied by visualizations of the performance.
+Finally, the performance of the virtual agent is evaluated against relative benchmarks in the file <i>relative_performance_eval</i>

 ### Quick Start
 Start with following commands: